Wheel of... Geology!

 - Energy and Mineral Resources.
 This site contains 16 questions on the topic of energy and mineral resources, which covers energy sources, resource types, and uses of resources.
 This is part of the Principles of Earth Science course at the University of South Dakota.
 Users submit their answers and are provided immediate verification. (more info)

 - On the Move...Continental Drift and Plate Tectonics.
 This site introduces the concept of continental drift and describes evidence supporting it.
 The role of NASA in investigating continental drift and some of the technology they use to study the geodynamics of Earth are described.
 Reasons why continental drift should matter to a student are given.
-There is also an interactive map, glossary, word search game, and a quiz. (more info)
+There is also an interactive map, glossary, word search game, and a quiz. ( This site may be offline. )

 - Teachers who participated in the TCEQ's Teaching Environmental Sciences (TES) course developed the following lesson plans..
 These Texas Commission on Environmental Quality lesson plans involve air pollution, air pressure, acid rain, water conservation and quality, waste and composting, and more.
 School projects such as recycling day and Earth day are provided.
 There are also environmental game ideas and a link to a question bank that can be used in the games. (more info)